agam-kashyap/Computer-Graphics-2D/README.md

   - index.html
   - globalStyle.css
 - Report : Contains my observations, approach, conclusions from this project
-- VideoReport : MP4 video containing the demo
+- VideoReport.mp4 : MP4 video containing the demo
+- Mode0.png : Contains a screenshot of the program in Mode 0
+- Mode1.png : Contains a screenshot of the program in Mode 1
+- Mode2.png : Contains a screenshot of program in Mode 2 with the scene rotated by ~ 90 degrees